Not convinced you need FiftyThree’s Pencil stylus in your life? Or maybe you just want to level-up your digital drawing

 Now you could be meticulous with your color choices and purposely mix gray and blue as you paint to get a similar effect.
 But if you’re anything like me you wouldn’t mind a shortcut to speed things up.

-In this drawing of trees, the layers near the top are the most heavily blended.
+In this digital drawing of trees, the layers near the top are the most heavily blended.
 While the dark green trees at the bottom remain sharp and untouched.

 Very similar to the reflection example from earlier, you can create a dense layer of fog by blending everything — not just the reflected trees.
 By smudging over the drawing it effectively lowers the contrast making it appear hazy.

 The fog effect is achieved by covering the canvas in circular blend strokes to blur everything.
 Once blurred subtle details can be added to define the tree tops and small waves in the water.